CocoaPress/docs/docs/101/Models.md

 !!! warning
-    It's important to verify you can legally use the file you're trying to print; otherwise you might violate the terms of use of the model or design.
+    It's important to verify you can legally use the file you're trying to print in the way you intend to; otherwise you might violate the terms of use of the model or design.
 Please check the copyright note within the files you download, on the download page, and when published by the author.

 ## "Vase Mode" / "Single Line" Style